Differential forms, open-closed maps, and Gromov-Witten axioms: Geometric background

-Since $X$ and $\mathcal{M}_{l+1}(\beta)$ have no boundary, one can see that this property continues to hold even if one of the inputs $\gamma_i$ is a current.
+Since $X$ and $\mathcal{M}_{l+1}(\beta)$ have no boundary, one can see that this property continues to hold even if one of the inputs $\gamma_i$ is a current -- here we use the sign conventions specified in Section~\ref{ssec:currents} and Proposition~\ref{stokes}.
 The previous observations extend to the operators

 Now, consider the operator $\q_{\emptyset,1}^{\gamma} \colon \cdiff{X}[*][][R] \rightarrow \cdiff{X}[*][][R]$ given by

 Let's assume $\gamma$ has degree two and is closed.
 Then $\q_{\emptyset,1}^{\gamma}$ is a homogeneous map of degree $2$ that satisfies $d \left( \q_{\emptyset,1}^{\gamma} \left( \alpha \right) \right) = \q_{\emptyset,1}^{\gamma} \left( d \alpha \right)$.
 Again, as long as $\gamma$ is a differential form, we can extend this map to allow $\alpha$ to be a current and obtain a map $\q_{\emptyset,1}^{\gamma} \colon \ccur{X}[*][][R] \rightarrow \ccur{X}[*+2][][R]$ which extends the previous map on differential forms and also satisfies $d \left( \q_{\emptyset,1}^{\gamma} \left( \zeta \right) \right) = \q_{\emptyset,1}^{\gamma} \left( d\zeta \right)$ for all currents $\zeta \in \ccur{X}[*][][R]$.